 - Gemini: Duplicate file finder

 - Keyboard Maestro: Assign keyboard macros to common actions or bits of text

-- Scratchpad: A nifty utility for converting text into a contact.
-Just paste the contact information into the app and it will parse it and create a contact.
+- Interact Scratchpad: Utility for converting text snippets into a contact.
+Just paste the contact information into the app to parse and create contact.
+(20180623 Not available for download ).

 - TextExpander: Expand text shortcuts into static or dynamic strings.
 Very powerful.

 - Unarchiver: Unzip compressed files.

 - Unclutter: Place to manage clipboard, files you want fast access to, and a place to take notes.